karavan88/unf_db_test/README.md

 -   **Key Script**:
     -   `00_user_functions.R`: This script contains essential libraries and user-defined functions that are required for executing the analysis scripts in `01_task1/` and `02_task2/`.

+### 4. `03_output_data/`

+-   **Purpose**: This directory contains all the data files produced based on the input data files and as a result of the scripts in `02_codes/`.

+### 5. Main Directory

+-   **Contents**: The main directory includes essential files and scripts necessary for setting up and executing the project:
+    -   **Rproj File**: The R project file (`.Rproj`) helps in managing the project within RStudio, ensuring that the working directory is set correctly and the project environment is consistent.
+    -   **QMD File**: The Quarto markdown (`.qmd`) file is used to generate the final report.
+This file sources various scripts and produces a PDF document as the final output.
+    -   **PDF File**: This is the generated report based on the Quarto file, which includes all the analysis, visualizations, and results from the assessment.
+    -   **user_profile.R Script**: This script sets up the user environment by configuring directory paths based on the user's profile.
+It must be manually updated with the correct username for the paths to work properly.
+    -   **Final PDF Output**: The final output of the assessment, generated from the QMD file, which contains all the results and documentation from the analysis.

 ## Setup Instructions

 To run the scripts successfully, follow these steps: